azuredevcollege/trainingdays/day6/challenges/challenge3.md

 ***
 **7: Port publishing**

 By default, when you create a container, it does not publish any of its ports to the outside world.
 To make a port available to clients outside the Docker, or to Docker containers which are not connected to the container’s network, we use the ```--publish``` or ```-p``` flag.
 This creates a firewall rule which maps a container port to a port on the Docker host.
 Any package that reaches to that port on the host will be forwarded to the port that listens on the container.
 So you can access the services inside the container from outside of the world.
-Also containers which are not connected to the container’s network can reach the contaiber via that published port.
+Also containers which are not connected to the container’s network can reach the container via that published port.
 Let's try this.
 We're gonna create 2 containers on 2 different networks.
 First on will be web server and publish on TCP Port 80.
 Other one is just a busybox container that we'll try to connect the web container.

 Type:
 ```shell